 The best spaghetti pie is actually bucatini pie.
-Packed with cheese, eggs, and soppressata, it’s a fun and different way to serve pasta!
+Packed with cheese, eggs, and soppressata, it’s a fun and different way to make a great pasta casserole.
 It’s also a great way to use up leftover pasta of any shape.
 Think of it as sliceable mac and cheese.

 It’s so delicious that it is worth cooking a pound of pasta just to make this fabulous Italian comfort food.